-After the success of The Piano, which even we in the early 90s ecstasy-popping Wetlands-going, Mexican Mud-playing, wildly dancing everywhere but dance clubs scene saw and talked about endlessly, hopes for Jane Campion's next project were almost as high as we were.
+After the success of The Piano--which even we in the early 90s ecstasy-popping Wetlands-going, Mexican Mud-playing, wildly dancing everywhere but dance clubs scene saw and talked about endlessly--hopes for Jane Campion's next project were almost as high as we were.
 Unfortunately Campion went with Henry James' "Portrait of a Lady" instead of another semi-deconstructed Jungian fairy tale and she's never made a great movie since.

 What was Campion thinking?
 We all wanted to see an emancipated Nicole Kidman in cute tight deconstructed purple period dresses but we sure as hell didn't want her to throw her newly-won fortune away on John Malkovich as a manipulative aesthete.
 Malkovich?
 Really?
 Just because Barbara Hershey said so?
-And bald and way too comfortable in his own oversize blouse, he lacked even the most superficial charm of a Troy Donahue gigolo soliciting money from Michael Corleone with Connie on his arm.
-It was like seeing Natalie Portman marry the gollum and use her inheritance to underwrite his trips to Sotheby's ancient ring auctions.
+Bald and way too comfortable in his own oversize blouse, he lacked even the most superficial charm of a Troy Donahue gigolo soliciting money from Michael Corleone with Connie on his arm.
+It was like seeing Natalie Portman marry Gollum and let him use her inheritance to underwrite his trips to Sotheby's ancient ring auctions.
 Frankly, we'd rather be dead.

 - Travis: [about Tom] I would say he has quite a few problems.
 His energy seems to go in the wrong places.
 When I walked in and I saw you two sitting there, I could just tell by the way you were both relating that there was no connection whatsoever.
 And I felt when I walked in that there was something between us.
 There was an impulse that we were both following.
 So that gave me the right to come in and talk to you.
 Otherwise I never would have felt that I had the right to talk to you or say anything to you.
 I never would have had the courage to talk to you.
 And with him I felt there was nothing and I could sense it.
 When I walked in, I knew I was right.
 Did you feel that way?